whiskie14142/SolarSystemVoyager/README.txt

 SSVG is simulation software which enables users to fly their own spaceprobes in the solar system.
 Each spaceprobe has three propulsion systems: a chemical propulsion engine, an electric propulsion engine, and solar sail.
 Fly your own spaceprobe in the precisely simulated Solar System.

 [Modification Log]
+1.0.0: formal release
-0.6.2 beta: added accumulated delta-V (for CP, EP, and SS) into the current status display on the SSVG window, and added logging function
+0.6.2 beta: added accumulated delta-V (for CP, EP, and SS) into the current status display on the SSVG window, and added logging function (Feb.
+24, 2017)
 0.6.1 beta: modified user interface to improve user experience (Feb.
 10, 2017) 0.6.0 beta: added Thrust Vector Mode for EP (Electric Propulsion) and SS (Solar Sail), and improved user experience (Feb.
 6, 2017)
 0.5.1 beta: improved user experience (Feb.
 1, 2017)